adap/flower/doc/source/example-pytorch-from-centralized-to-federated.rst

     import numpy as np
     import torch

-    import torchvision
+    import cifar
     import flwr as fl

-    from . import cifar

     DEVICE: str = torch.device("cuda:0" if torch.cuda.is_available() else "cpu")

-The implemenation of the Flower *client* is done with the :code:`CifarClient()`.
-This *client* has two paramter definition and two running  functions:
+Implementing a Flower *client* basically means implementing a subclass of either :code:`flwr.client.Client` or :code:`flwr.client.NumPyClient`.
+Our implementation will be based on :code:`flwr.client.NumPyClient` and we'll call it :code:`CifarClient`.
+:code:`CifarClient` needs to implement the following four methods, two methods for getting/setting model parameters, one method for training, and one method for evaluation:

 #. :code:`set_parameters`
-    * set the model weights on the local model that are received from the server
+    * set the model parameters on the local model that are received from the server
-    * loop over all model parameters
+    * loop over the list of model parameters received as NumPy :code:`ndarray`s (think list of neural network layers)
 #. :code:`get_parameters`
-    * encapsulates the model weights into Flower parameters
+    * get the model parameters and return them as a list of NumPy :code:`ndarray`s (which is what :code:`flwr.client.NumPyClient` expects)
 #. :code:`fit`
-    * set the local model weights
+    * update the parameters of the local model with the parameters received from the server
-    * train the local model
+    * train the model on the local training set
-    * receive the updated local model weights
+    * get the updated local model weights and return them to the server
 #. :code:`evaluate`
-    * test the local model
+    * update the parameters of the local model with the parameters received from the server
+    * evaluate the updated model on the local test set
-    * measure loss and accuracy based on the test set
+    * return the local loss and accuracy to the server

-The main *Client* functions :code:`train()` and :code:`evaluate()` make use of the previously created :code:`cifar.py` where your model, training and evaluation setup is already defined.
+The two :code:`NumPyClient` methods :code:`fit` and :code:`evaluate` make use of the functions :code:`train()` and :code:`test()` previously defined in :code:`cifar.py`.
+So what we really do here is we tell Flower through our :code:`NumPyClient` subclass which of our already defined functions to call for training and evaluation.
+We included type annotations to give you a better understanding of the data types that get passed around.

 .. code-block:: python

-    # Flower Client
     class CifarClient(fl.client.NumPyClient):
+        """Flower client implementing CIFAR-10 image classification using PyTorch."""

         def __init__(
             self,